ibs-alt/Go_Assignments/README.md

-Simple command line To-Do List application.
-It lets you add, view, update and delete tasks with persistant storage using a local JSON file.
+To-Do List (HTTP + Web UI, Actor Safe Concurrency)

+A Go application that exposes a JSON REST API and simple web pages for managing a to-do list.

 Features:
   1. Add tasks with a description
-  2. View all curret tasks with their status
+  2. View all current tasks with their status
-  3. Update a task status(Not started, In Progress and Completed)
+  3. Update a task status(Not started, Started and Completed)
-  4. Delete Tasks by number
+  4. Delete Tasks by ID
   5. Automatically saves and loads tasks from data.json

 Prerequisites: